chrisallton/git-novice/_episodes/07-github.md

 Pulling has no effect in this case because the two repositories are already synchronized.
-If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.
+If someone else had pushed some changes to the repository on GitLab, though, this command would download them to our local repository.

-> ## GitHub GUI
+> ## GitLab GUI
 >
-> Browse to your `planets` repository on GitHub.
+> Browse to your `planets` repository on GitLab.
 > Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
 > Hover over, and click on, the three buttons to the right of each commit.
 > What information can you gather/explore from these buttons?
 > How would you get that same information in the shell?
 {: .challenge}

-> ## GitHub Timestamp
+> ## GitLab Timestamp
 >
-> Create a remote repository on GitHub.
+> Create a remote repository on GitLab.
 Push the contents of your local
 > repository to the remote.
 Make changes to your local repository and push
 > these changes.
-Go to the repo you just created on GitHub and check the
+Go to the repo you just created on GitLab and check the
 > [timestamps]({{ page.root }}/reference/#timestamp) of the files.
-How does GitHub record
+How does GitLab record
 > times, and why?
 {: .challenge}